 - Principal Cast

-- Keira Knightly, Dominic West, Denise Gough, Fiona Shaw, Robert Pugh, Rebecca Root
+- Keira Knightly, Dominic West, Ray Panthaki, Denise Gough, Fiona Shaw, Robert Pugh, Rebecca Root